jpinelo/data_cleaning_project/README.md

 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
 3 - Uses descriptive activity names to name the activities in the data set.
 4 - Appropriately labels the data set with descriptive variable names.
 5 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+These steps are indicated throughout the script for faciiltating the identification of each step.

 **Data Source**: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 **Original Data Information**: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+**Complementary Information**: codebook.md should be consulted jointly with the codebook of the original data, as it expands on it, rather than replacing it.

 ####Detailed Description of the Analysis Process
 The script run_analysis.R downloads accelerameter data from the source indicated above.